Stock car (rail): Fish cars

 Fish car operations typically lasted only from April through November of each year, with the cars held for service over the winter months.
 The cars became a novelty among the public and were exhibited at the 1885 New Orleans Exhibition, the 1893 Chicago World's Fair, and the 1901 Pan-American Exposition in Buffalo, New York.
 As fish cars became more widely used by hatcheries, they were also used to transport regional species to non-native locations.
 For example, a fish car would be used to transport lobster from Massachusetts to San Francisco, California, or to transport dungeness crab back from San Francisco to the Chesapeake Bay.

 The Thymallus, a "fish car" of the Montana State Fish Service, c.
 1910.
 The attendants are loading stainless steel milk cans filled with fish onto the car.

 The first all-steel fish car was built in 1916.
 Fish car technology improved again in the early 1920s as the milk cans that had been used were replaced by newer tanks, known as "Fearnow" pails.
 The new tanks were about 5 lb lighter than the milk cans and included integrated containers for ice and aeration fittings.
 One 81 ft long car, built in 1929, included its own electrical generator and could carry 500,000 young fish up to 1 in long.
 Fish car use declined in the 1930s as fish transportation shifted to a speedier means of transport by air, and to trucks as vehicle technology advanced and road conditions improved.
 The US government operated only three fish cars in 1940; the last of the fleet was taken out of service in 1947.

-In 1960, Wisconsin Fish Commission "Badger Car#2" was sold to the Mid-Continent Railway Historical Society, where it is in the process of being restored as a part of the Society's collection of historic rolling stock.
+In 1960, Wisconsin Fish Commission "Badger Car#2" was sold to the Mid-Continent Railway Historical Society, where it is being restored as part of the Society's collection of historic rolling stock.